ekozat/courses_select_manager/sprint8/sprint8_docs/userStories.md

 **Acceptance Criteria:**:
 -   When clicking the generate button, the user should not have to wait more than 3 seconds for diagram to appear.
 -   During the generation of the courses, there should be a loading icon displayed to show that theyre input was taken and is being executed.

+# Simar's user stories

+**Title: Dark Mode Preference**
+**Priority: Low**
+**Estimate (in hrs): -**
+**User Story:**
+As a user, I want the option to switch between light and dark modes for better readability and reduced eye strain during extended usage.
+**Acceptance Criteria:**
+- Include a toggle switch or button in the website interface, allowing users to switch between light and dark modes.
+- Upon toggling to dark mode, ensure the background color changes to a dark hue while text and elements adjust for better visibility.
+- Implement smooth transitions between light and dark modes without disrupting the user experience.
+- Persist user preference for dark mode across sessions, remembering the selected mode for subsequent visits to the website.